hauke96/the-green-spot/content/posts/blisters-science/index.en.md

 1. All sources used are cited and given below.
 2. The papers were not taken randomly from anywhere, but are valid and frequently cited works of respected scientists.
-3. The mentioned papers themselves reference other papers, which I have not included here.
-Just because I cite a paper as a source does not mean that this is the only paper with the findings.
+3. The mentioned papers themselves reference other papers that I have not included here.
+So there are many more possible sources and scientific results for every aspect of this article.

 ### Briefly summarized

-* Shear forces cause blisters (favored but *not caused* by pressure, friction, heat or moisture).
+* [Shear forces](#what-are-shear-forces) cause blisters (favored but *not caused* by pressure, friction, heat or moisture).
-* Besides many influencing factors (e.g. amount of equipment or smoking), there are also non-influenceable factors.
+* There are many [risk factors](#risk-factors), some of which you can influence (e.g. amount of luggage or smoking).
-* Good and frequently used boots, proper socks, a two-sock system and insoles successfully prevent blisters.
+* [Prevent blisters](#avoid-blisters): E.g. by frequently used shoes and [good socks](#finding-a-good-sock-system).
-* Intact blisters can be drained.
+* Intact blisters can be [lanced and deflated](#blister-treatment).

-## Biology lesson: What are blisters?
+## Biology lesson: How are blisters formed?

 Blisters are generally cavities between layers of skin that have filled with fluid [[2]](#ref2).
 However, this article is only about friction blisters, so not, for example, burn blisters.